Accio/qiaseq-singlecell-rna/README.md

 We recommend you run this on a machine with atleast  60 GB RAM and 16 cores.
 To increase/decrease parallelism please tweak the **workers** command line option and/or the **num_cores** parameter in pipeline.cfg

 We are using luigi (https://github.com/spotify/luigi) to trigger our workflow.
 This allows for re-run on failure and fault tolerance among other features.
 The **single_cell_rnaseq.py** contains the task definitions for the various steps involved.
 The logic for the tasks themselves are under core/ in different modules.

+## intervaltrees .search: .envelop or .overlap

+Using .envelop caused many fewer reads annotated than using .overlap in `find_genes.py`.
+In fact, when I checked the `intervaltree` package in the docker file at [https://github.com/qiaseq/qiaseq-singlecell-rna](https://github.com/qiaseq/qiaseq-singlecell-rna), it turned out the `search` function had `strict=False`, suggesting that `overlap` should be used rather than `envelop`.